-BYTE LOCATION FIELD NAME MASK NAME CONTENTS OF PIELD 72('48') Arithmetic Fault New TSW UDL.ARFN TSW containing the address of the arith- metic fault trap-handling routine to which execution will branch when an arithmetic fault occurs 81('51') Data Format Reason Code UDL.DFFR Reason code indicating the event that caused the data format/alignment fault (see Table 3-7) 82('52') MAC/MAT Fault Reason Code UDL.MAFR Reason code indicating the event that caused the memory access fault (see Table 3-6) This reason code is given only for a memory access controller (MAC) or memory address translator (MAT) fault occurring on a Perkin-Elmer Series 3200 processor.
-83('53') Arithmetic Fault Reason Code UDL.ARFR Reason code indicating the event that caused the arithmetic fault (see Table 3-5) 1 This reason code is given only for an arithmetic fault occurring on a Perkin- Elmer Series 3200 processor.
-84('54') Arithmetic Fault, Next Instruction Address UDL.ARFX Address of the instruction following the instruction that caused an arithmetic fault This address is given only for an arithmetic fault occurring on a Perkin-Elmer Series 3200 processor.
-88('58') Data/Alignment, Actual Pault Address UDL.DFFX Address of the memory location referred to by the instruction that caused the data format or alignment fault This address is given only for a data/ alignment fault occurring on a Perkin-Elmer Series 3200 processor.
-92('5C') MAC/MAT Fault, Actual Fault Address UDL.MAFL Address of the data or instruction that caused a memory access fault trap This address is given only for a MAC/MAT fault occurring on a Perkin-Elmer Series 3200 processor.
+l· BYTE LOCATION FIELD NAME MASK NAME CONTENTS OF FIELD 72 ('48 ') Arithmetic Fault New TSW UDL.ARFN TSW containing the address of the arith- metic fault trap-handling routine to which execution will branch when an arithmetic fault occurs 81('51') Data Format Reason Code UDL.DFFR Reason code indicating the event that caused the data format/alignment fault (see Table 3-7) 82('52') Relocation/Pro- tection Hardware Fault Reason Code UDL.MAFR Reason code indicating the event that caused the memory access fault (see Table 3-6) This reason code is given only for a memory access controller (MAC) memory address translator (MAT) or virtual address translator (VAT) fault occurring on the 3200MPS Family of Processors.
+83 ("53'") Arithmetic Fault Reason Code UDL.ARFR Reason code indicating the event that caused the arithmetic fault (see Table 3-5) This reason code is given only for an arithmetic fault occurring on the 3200MPS Family of Processors.
+84 ("54") Arithmetic Fault, Next Instruction Address UDL.ARFX Address of the instruction following the instruction that caused an arithmetic fault и с с С This address is given only for an arithmetic fault occurring on the 3200MPS Family of Processors.
+88:('58') Data/Alignment, Actual Fault Address UDL.DFFX Address of the memory location referred to by the instruction that caused the data format or alignment fault This address is given only for a data/ alignment fault occurring on the 3200MPS Family of Processors.
+92 (5C) Relocation/Pro- tection Hardware Actual Fault Address UDL.MAFL Address of the data or instruction that caused a memory access fault trap This address is given only for a MAC, MAT or VAT (for the 3280XP/MPS only) fault occurring on the 3200MPS Family of Processors.